rancher/docs/content/rancher/v2.x/en/installation/k8s-install/_index.md

 ---
-title: How to Install Rancher on a Three-node Kubernetes Cluster
+title: Installing Rancher on a Kubernetes Cluster
 weight: 3
 description: For production environments, install Rancher in a high-availability configuration.
 Read the guide for setting up a 3-node cluster and still install Rancher using a Helm chart.
 ---